thoughtspot/thoughtspot.github.io/_spotiq/overview.md

 completed the walk through you will be able to use the core features of SpotIQ in your ThoughtSpot installation.

-If you want a detailed overview over what SpotIQ does before you try it out, first [read the introduction to SpotIQ](whatisspotiq.md).
+If you want a detailed overview of what SpotIQ does before you try it out, first [read the introduction to SpotIQ](whatisspotiq.md).

 ## Prerequisites